-Registration is straightforward in most cities in Russia, and if you plan on staying in a hotel or hostel, you should have no issues.
+Registration is straightforward in most Russian cities, and if you plan on staying in a hotel or hostel, you should have no issues.

 Rules in these cities can change regularly, without warning.
 So, if you find that the rules are different to those outlined below, please let us know your experience so we can update the information we offer to others.